How to Build an Email List For Your Business in 2023

 The General Data Protection Regulation (GDPR) in the European Union regulates data protection and privacy for individuals within the EU.

-While this does not apply to U.S. citizens, there are still various federal and state-level privacy regulations that businesses need to be aware of.
+While this does not apply to U.S. citizens, businesses must be aware of various federal and state-level privacy regulations.

 The CAN-SPAM Act is a law that regulates commercial email messages.

-It outlines certain requirements for commercial emails, such as providing a way to opt out of future messages.
+It outlines specific requirements for commercial emails, such as providing a way to opt out of future messages.

-This is used to help the recipient know who the email is from and what it is about.
+Recipients get to know who the email is from and what it is about.

-There are a few ways you can use offline marketing methods to promote your online email list.
+You can use offline marketing methods to promote your online email list in a few ways.

 You can include an easy-to-remember signup link on your print materials, such as business cards or flyers.